redb Implementation

 Query Operations

-Aggregate data within queries:
+Aggregate data within queries using $query:

 Count: